 Saint Petersburg is one of those cities that somehow manage to blend in so many elements without losing touch with their beauty.
 With its history, architecture, and love of the arts, it’s no surprise that this is one of the most astonishing cities in the world.
-Saint Petersburg is not a city you can see in one day, maybe not even three, but this itinerary will take you to the must-see destinations for your visit.
+Saint Petersburg is not a city you can see in one day, maybe not even three, but this itinerary will show you the destinations you should see during your visit.

 Guest post by Dima Alsheikh